Walk with Us: Critical reception

 The character development of Negan (Jeffrey Dean Morgan) was acclaimed by critics in this episode.

 "Walk with Us" received critical acclaim.
 On Rotten Tomatoes, the episode has an approval rating of 94% with an average score of 8.10 out of 10, based on 18 reviews.
 The site's critical consensus reads: "Following a swift and violent conclusion to last week's harrowing battle, 'Walk With Us' delivers a restless aftermath marked by stunning characters deaths and unanticipated twists."

 Noetta Harjo of Geek Girl Authority praised the episode, writing: "This season is just getting better.
 I was on the edge of my seat throughout this episode of The Walking Dead.
-RIP Mary aka Gamma and Earl.
+RIP Mary Gamma and Earl.
 RIP Alpha?"
 Writing for The A.V.
 Club, Alex McLevy gave the episode a C+ and wrote: "It started great and ended even better; if only there weren't that whole episode in between to drag it down."
 Conversely, Jeff Stone of IndieWire gave the episode an A−, writing: "There are a few too many holes for the episode to be a complete success, but it's another very strong showing in a half-season that's had way more good than bad."

 Forbes Erik Kain noted the following: "The second part of the Hilltop battle was almost as great as the first part.
 It's pretty cool to see The Walking Dead go this big with a battle scene and really pull it off."
 Writing for Den of Geek, Ron Hogan gave the episode 4 out of 5 stars and wrote: "Solid performances abound, with [Jeffrey Dean] Morgan and Samantha Morton continuing to be spectacular."
 Matt Fowler of IGN gave the episode an 8 out of 10, writing: "It was paced and plotted out in a bizarre way that left us asking questions...
 Some mid-card character deaths, and a big final twist that took down the major villain, helped elevate it in the end."
 Writing for Pajiba, Brian Richards praised the episode and wrote: "A very impressive episode that helped bring an end to Samantha Morton's time as Alpha, who was one of the very best things about the show these last couple of seasons."